nephio-experimental/tko/USAGE.md

 Results are sorted by ID.
 Note that for deployments TKO uses "k-sortable" UUIDs, meaning that the natural sort order of the IDs corresponds to their order of creation.

-For very large amounts of results, TKO supports paging:
+For handling large amounts of results, TKO supports paging:

     tko deployment --offset=10 --max-count=10

 All list commands have powerful filters to narrow results.
 You can combine filters.
+See `--help` for available filters.
 Note that all queries happen at the backend and are scalable to millions of entities.
 A few examples:

     tko deployment list --approved=false
     tko deployment list --site-id=lab/1